kristapsdz/kcgi-framework/README.md

 **kcgi-framework** includes the building blocks for an OpenBSD [port](https://man.openbsd.org/ports.7) by including necessary files.

-The port files exist in the [OpenBSD](openbsd) directory.
-As-is, they will install the CGI script in */var/www/cgi-bin* and the database and database specification in */var/www/data*.
+The port is in the [OpenBSD](openbsd) directory.
+As-is, it installs the CGI script in */var/www/cgi-bin* and the database and database specification in */var/www/data*.

-The CGI script is installed with no permission bits.
-This is because at initial installation, there's no database yet.
-And on upgrade, the database may not be in sync with the CGI script.

-To solve this, the package manager will run the `yourprog-upgrade` script, which generates the difference between the database specification for the existing database in */var/www/data* with the current version's specification.
+The port uses the `yourprog-upgrade` script, which generates the difference between the database specification for the existing database in */var/www/data* with the current version's specification.
 It then patches the database and installs the current specification.
 This keeps your database smoothly up to date.

+It's possible to embed this directly into the port *PLIST*, if desired.

 Of course, this is something you'll need to carefully test!
 It uses [ort-sqldiff(1)](https://kristaps.bsd.lv/openradtool/ort-sqldiff.1.html),